Background

 Whether you need custom-designed water strategies or assessments of your exposure to water-related risks and opportunities, we’ll help you make clear, informed and confident water decisions.

-• Annual average southern MDB allocation prices: $18 per ML in Vic 6 Murray (Dart to Barmah) to $37 per ML in SA Murray.
+• Annual average southern MDB allocation prices: $45 per ML in NSW Murray (above Barmah) to $94 per ML in SA Murray.

-• Estimated value of major southern MDB entitlements on issue (including environmental and Victorian water corporation holdings): $32.3 billion.
+• Estimated value of major southern MDB entitlement on issue (including environmental and Victorian water corporation holdings): $30.4 billion.

 Allocation markets

-• The annual volume weighted average price for allocations across the southern Murray-Darling Basin was $27 per ML.
-Towards the end of 2022-23, markets trended to $0 in some systems due to limited private carryover space, a high risk of spill forecast for storages and the expectation of full allocations to entitlements in 2023-24.
+• The annual volume weighted average price for allocations across the southern MDB was $76 per ML.
+Towards the end of 2023-24, markets trended towards $5 in some systems, although there was upward price pressure in the Goulburn and Lower Murray as market participants secured water for carryover despite a relatively high risk of spill forecast for storages.

 Entitlement markets